About Us

 Community Partners

-A MentorAbility Partner is an organization that would like to partner with MentorAbility to:
+A Community Partner is an organization that partners with MentorAbility to:

-• share information about the MentorAbility initiative with their network,
+• Share information about the initiative with their network.

-• engage their staff to become MentorAbility Mentors to participate in mentorship matches, and/or
+• Engage their staff to become Mentors to participate in mentorship matches.

-A MentorAbility Hub Coordinator works from each Hub Organization and is the individual who facilitates or supports the facilitation of mentorships.
+A Hub Coordinator represents each Hub Organization.
+They support the facilitation of mentorships.
 The Hub Coordinators also organize and host learning and networking events and share MentorAbility success stories through social media.

-Supported employment starts with the belief that everyone who wants paid employment can attain it, when the proper supports are in place.
-It is a successful and flexible model for assisting individuals experiencing disability to obtain meaningful and fairly compensated work.
+Supported employment starts with the belief that everyone who wants paid employment can attain it, when the appropriate supports are in place.
+It is a successful and flexible model for assisting individuals who experience disability to obtain meaningful and fairly compensated work.

-MentorAbility adapts the supported employment model by having a support person, in this case a MentorAbility Facilitator, to support inclusive and meaningful mentorships for all involved.
-MentorAbility mentorships are short-term (1-hour to 1-day) activities that can support job seekers in their career journeys.
+MentorAbility adapts the supported employment model by having an employment professional, in this case a MentorAbility Facilitator, present to support inclusive and meaningful mentorships for all involved.
+The mentorships are short-term (1-hour to 1-day) activities intended to support job seekers in their career journeys.
 While there are no expectations of an employment offer from a mentorship, all partners recognize its value in career progression and skill-building.

-All projects and activities at CASE are driven by 9 guiding principles that based on research-based supported employment values.
+All projects and activities at CASE are driven by 9 guiding principles that are based on research and evidence around values and promising practices within supported employment.

 • Choice and Control: To provide employment support guided by the job seeker's choices.